ibm-cloud-docs/hlf-support/internal/blockchain_images.md

 ### Configuring the gRPC web proxy (optional)
 {: #getting-started-proxy}

-If you want to manage your nodes using the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console, you can deploy an instance of the gRPC web proxy and then connect it to a node that you deployed with the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images.
+If you want to manage your nodes using the Fabric Operations Console, you can deploy an instance of the gRPC web proxy and then connect it to a node that you deployed with the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images.
 You can then import the node into a console that was deployed by using the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 or {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric for {{site.data.keyword.cloud_notm}}.
 You need to deploy a separate web proxy for each node.

 To deploy the proxy, you need to set the following environment variables inside the container.
 ```